 Dominique is ready to put the skills he's acquired through his extensive professional experience towards ensuring that Coastal Community remains a strong, Islands-based credit union.
-Dominique started working for the BC Nurses' Union in 2018 where he is now the Director, Pensions, Benefits and Special Projects.
-He is also serving as a BCNU appointed member of the BC Municipal Pension Board.

-Dominique is also a lawyer, having obtained his law degree in 2004.
-Dominique, who has a B.Sc, M.Sc. and Ph.D in Computer Science, was a computer science professor at Vancouver Island University for many years, leaving that position in 2014 to take on a role as a senior advisor to the BC College, Public Service and Teachers' Pension Boards.
+Dominique, who has a B.Sc, M.Sc. and Ph.D in Computer Science, was a computer science professor at Vancouver Island University for many years.
+He also served for many years as a member of the BC College Pension Board.
+He also served as a member of the BC Municipal Pension Board.
+He left his full time position at Vancouver Island University in 2014 to take on a role as a senior advisor to the BC College, Public Service and Teachers' Pension Boards.